 13. Get a Ginger Beer at Aloha

-One of the coolest discoveries in Lihue was Aloha Ginger Beer, a ‘ginger beer’ bar that literally made me leave thinking I needed someone to open this same place in every city that I step foot in!
+One of the coolest discoveries in Lihue was Aloha Ginger Beer, a ‘ginger beer’ bar that made me leave thinking I needed someone to open this same place in every city that I step foot in!

 The hand-crafted ginger beer is made on Kauai with the island’s ginger.
 I mean, does it get any better than this?!